 How much can I borrow?
-It’s a question many first home buyers (FHBs) want to know.
-And understandably, too.
+It’s a question many first home buyers (FHBs) want to know, and understandably so.

-When borrowing money for a first home, it’s not as simple as subtracting a deposit from the purchase price.
-Banks aren’t willing to just take whatever money you have and fill in the rest.
+When borrowing money for your first home, it’s not as simple as subtracting a deposit from the purchase price.
+Banks aren’t willing to take whatever money you have and fill in the rest.

-Not only are there restrictions around how much a bank can loan you, but there are also certain affordability criteria to be met.
-So what does that mean for you, and how much you can borrow?
-Canstar guides you through everything to know.
+Not only are there restrictions on how much a bank can lend you, but there are also specific affordability criteria to meet.
+So, what does that mean for you and how much you can borrow?
+Canstar guides you through everything you need to know.

 What factors determine how much I can borrow?